mrsiejas/solemare-apartment/README.md

 [![Code Quality](https://github.com/mrsiejas/solemare-apartment/actions/workflows/main.yml/badge.svg)](https://github.com/mrsiejas/solemare-apartment/actions/workflows/main.yml)

 A modern, responsive website for rental apartment.
 Can be used as QR code URL for the guests that have arrived in the apartment.
-Built with HTML, CSS, and JavaScript, deployed on Cloudflare Pages.
+Built with React, Vite, and Tailwind CSS, deployed on Cloudflare Pages.

 ## Features